chemerisuk/better-ajaxify/README.md

 ```

 ## Backend setup
-CSS selectors are used to mark html elements that might be reloaded dynamically.
-The value of this attribute is a key of the `html` object in json response from server.

-Server should respond in json format:
+In order to make it work you need to modify your web server to return JSON response for ajaxify.
+The format of this response is pretty straighforward:

     {
         "title": "Page title",
-        "url": "Optional page url, for a case when request and response urls should be different",
+        "url": "Optional page url, if you need to update address url additionally",
         "html": {
-            ".site-content": "innerHTML content for the main content",
+            "main": "innerHTML content for the main content",
             ...
         }
     }

-For History API case It's useful to check for existance of the `X-Requested-With` header if website needs to support direct links, and return json only if a request has it.
+The client part parses such response and uses keys of the `html` object as CSS selectors to find the area on your page to update.
+Value is used to update `innerHTML` property.

 ### Example of Node configuration using express.js
 This example uses Handlebars for rendering HTML on backend.